Work

 Key facts

-• Saramin and JobKorea carry roughly 10x the listings of any foreigner-targeted board, but their interfaces are Korean-only
+• Saramin and JobKorea carry an order of magnitude more listings than any foreigner-targeted board, but their interfaces are Korean-only

-• About 40% of jobs that explicitly accept foreign applicants in Seoul are concentrated on three platforms: Wanted (tech), LinkedIn (multinationals), and Saramin (broad)
+• Jobs that explicitly accept foreign applicants in Seoul concentrate on three platforms: Wanted (tech), LinkedIn (multinationals), and Saramin (broad)

-• Foreigner-targeted boards (KLiK, KOWORK, VIVISA) screen for visa-friendly employers, but the listing pool is smaller and skews service, hospitality, and English teaching
+• Foreigner-targeted boards (KOWORK, VIVISA, Nest Korea) screen for visa-friendly employers, but the listing pool is smaller and skews service, hospitality, and English teaching

 • Many Korean job postings hide the actual salary behind a '협의 후 결정' (decided after discussion) tag; Wanted is the major exception with openly disclosed salary bands

-If you are a foreign resident hunting for work in Korea, you have far more options than the Reddit thread answers suggest.
+If you are a foreign resident hunting for work in Korea, you have far more options than most Reddit threads suggest.
 The catch is that the best platform depends on what you are looking for: a part-time service job is found on a different site than a senior tech role, and both are different from where E-7 sponsorship gets advertised.
-This guide ranks the eleven sites worth using, by use case, with honest notes on what each is good for and where each falls short.
+This guide ranks the sites worth using, by use case, with honest notes on what each is good for and where each falls short.

-This is a focused spoke off our larger directory, 50+ Essential Websites Foreign Residents in Korea Use.
-If you want the broader site stack for visas, housing, banking, daily life, start there.
+This is a focused spoke off the larger directory, 50+ Essential Websites Foreign Residents in Korea Use.
+If you want the broader site stack for visas, housing, banking, and daily life, start there.
 This page goes deeper on jobs.

 Quick recommendation by who you are